Special Consideration Program (SCP): Pre-Medicine Track

 The application for entry in August 2018 consists of three parts accessed at the links below.
 The application and two letters of recommendation should be submitted electronically to email@example.com.

 Deadline for submitting complete applications including letters of reference: January 10, 2018

 Incomplete applications will not be considered.

 Incoming college freshmen who have not gone through this application process before registering for freshman year are not eligible to apply to this program.

 After a complete application is submitted by the deadline: Complete Applications submitted by the deadline are subject to screening by the M.D.
 Program Admissions Committee at MUSM before a decision to invite applicants to an interview is made.
 The Admissions Committee invites up to 40 applicants to an interview at Mercer University School of Medicine as a step toward further consideration.

-Interview date & time: TBA.
-Venue: Mercer University School of Medicine Macon Campus; 1550 College St, Macon, GA 31207.
+Interview date & time: February 2, 2018 Venue: Mercer University School of Medicine Macon Campus; 1550 College St, Macon, GA 31207.
 A successful interview at Mercer University School of Medicine is required for acceptance in to the Special Consideration Program in Medicine.